 Various terms are used when describing income protection policies.
-For those that are looking to buy income protection these terms can become confusing.
-In some cases this could result in the applicant applying for and getting the wrong income protection plan for their needs.
+For those that are looking to buy income protection, these terms can become confusing.
+In some cases, this could result in the applicant applying for and getting the wrong income protection plan for their needs.
 This section hopes to uncover the jargon and explain things in a clear and informative manner.
-Click on the plus sign on the Toggle boxed below to expand the particular section of interest.
-Guaranteed Insurability

 This gives the insured person the ability to increase the benefit offered by the policy by a limited amount without further underwriting.
 The amount allowed varies from insurance company to company.
 Some providers will only allow this in specific circumstances such as Mortgage Increase, Pay Increase, Child Birth / Adoption or Marriage.